 There are many techniques for securing identity documents.
 And it is not unusual for a single document to implement many features to discourage or hinder criminal activity.
 That is why we will just present here the main security features.

 Found on many documents, the MRZ represents the strip of one to three lines of characters.
 Chevrons are used to fill in the blank spaces.
-Thus the strip contains the document information in coded form.
+The strip contains the document information in coded form.
 This includes the holder’s identity, date of birth, document expiry date, document number, etc. It also has the advantage of containing several checksums that can provide additional useful checks.

 Whether it is fluorescent, fugitive, iridescent, metallic, optically variable, photochromic, penetrating or thermochromic, ink plays a very important role in securing an identity document.

 The use of special fonts that cannot be found in the public domain is an additional security feature.

-Bar codes have been appearing on identity documents for several years.
+Bar codes have been used on identity documents for several years.
 First one-dimensional, they are now two-dimensional, often in PDF417 format.
 The 2D-DOC code invented by ARIADNEXT has been presented to the ICAO and studies are being carried out on its adoption for some identity documents.

 The methods used to print the document background or personalise the document are important security features.
 Even though it is often difficult to verify them with the naked eye : offset, intaglio printing, typography, screen printing for the background, inkjet or laser printing, or thermal transfer for personalisation.

 Printing a text extremely small, difficult to reproduce precisely enough with a traditional printer.
 It is a fairly effective security feature.

 Embedded into the body of a polycarbonate card or the cover of a passport, an electronic chip adds a high level of security to the document.
-In addition to the extra features it provides (such as the possibility of checking the holder’s fingerprints).
+It also provides extra features such as the possibility of checking the holder’s fingerprints.

 This category includes patterns sensitive to ultraviolet light, patterns that disappear under infrared light, holograms, fluorescent plates, etc.